-The Chester F. Carlson Patent & Trademark Center is an official Patent and Trademark Depository Library, or Patent and Trademark Resource Center (PTRC).
-Many of the databases found in the Center are only available at the United States Patent and Trademark Office (USPTO), or other PTRCs.
-There are only five PTRCs in New York State, and 80 in the country.
+The Carlson Center for Intellectual Property is an official Patent and Trademark Resource Center (PTRC).
+There are only five PTRCs in New York State, and 85 in the country.
 To learn more about the Patent and Trademark Depository Library program, visit the program’s site here.

-The Center is part of a nationwide network of libraries that works with the USPTO to provide information services to the public.
 It is named for Chester F. Carlson, inventor of xerography, and patent attorney.
-The Chester F. Carlson Patent & Trademark Center is partially supported through a generous grant from the Chester and Dorris Carlson Charitable Trust.
+The Carlson Center for Intellectual Property is partially supported through a generous grant from the Chester and Dorris Carlson Charitable Trust.